tracsman/vdcWorkshop/DIY/Firewall/WorkshopStep5Challenge.md

 # DIY Firewall Workshop - Step 5 - Optional Challenge

 ## Abstract
-In this optional challenge step, you can take your Firewall investigation deeper and review the logs and output from the Firewall protecting your web site.
+In this optional challenge step, you can take the Firewall investigation deeper and review the logs and output from the Firewall protecting the web site.

-In this step you'll hook up your Firewall output to your Log Analytics workspace and review the logged output.
+In this step you'll hook up the Firewall output to the Log Analytics workspace and review the logged output.

 ## Deployment
 ### Turn on and review monitoring